 SJSU's Career Center also assists students in finding internships and jobs, as well as providing support on interviewing skills and resume preparation.

-Once MUP students have completed their required 180 hours of professional work experience, they should ask their supervisor to complete the Internship/Certification of Professional Work Experience form [.pdf] and submit it to the department.
+Once MUP students have completed their required 180 hours of professional work experience, they should ask their supervisor to complete the Internship Completion/Professional Work Experience Form (PDF) and submit it to the department.

 Numerous professional associations are of interest to planners, and many of these associations offer special membership rates for students.

 The Environmental Design Library at UC Berkeley has a list of career planning resources that may be useful for students.

 Career Center Connections

 Visit the Career Center page for additional information and help.